Mayo College

-Mayo College (informally Mayo) is a boys-only independent boarding school in Ajmer, Rajasthan, India.
-It was founded in 1875 by Richard Bourke, 6th Earl of Mayo, who was the Viceroy of India from 1869 to 1872.
-This makes it one of the oldest public boarding schools in India.
-The principal is Lt.
-Gen. (Retd) Surendra Kulkarni, who has occupied the post since January 2015 as the 17th principal.The school houses 800 pupils aged between 9 and 18.
+Mayo College (informally Mayo) is a boys-only private boarding school in Ajmer, Rajasthan, India.
+It was founded in 1875 and named after the 6th Earl of Mayo, who was the Viceroy of India from 1869 to 1872, making it one of the oldest public boarding schools in India.

 The idea for the college was proposed in 1869 by Colonel Walter.
 It was founded in 1875 and Colonel Sir Oliver St John became its first principal.
-The founder's intention was to create an "Eton of India".
-The 1st Earl of Lytton, Viceroy of India, said in a speech on campus in 1879:
+The founder intended to create an "Eton of India".
+The 2nd Baron Lytton, Viceroy of India, said in a speech on campus in 1879: